jftuga/claude-image-renamer/README.md

 When multiple files are provided, each file is processed sequentially through the above workflow.
 Files that fail validation (e.g., not found) are skipped, allowing the remaining files to be processed.

+## macOS Folder Actions

+For fully automated screenshot renaming, you can configure this tool as a macOS `Folder Action`.
+Once set up, any screenshot saved to your Desktop (or another watched folder) will be automatically renamed without manual intervention.

+See [folder_actions_setup/README.md](folder_actions_setup/README.md) for installation and configuration instructions.

 ## Acknowledgements

 A few ideas in this script were derived from [ai-screenshot-namer](https://github.com/cpbotha/ai-screenshot-namer)